Wilson, NY

 39 people

-As of 2023, 1.73% of Wilson, NY residents (24 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.73% of Wilson, NY residents (24 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Wilson, NY was 2.84%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Wilson, NY compared to that of it's neighboring and parent geographies.